Peace Corps Rwanda

 It doesn’t seem like much, but some days it’s exhausting.
 Usually on Saturdays I don’t leave my house.
 [I love Saturdays].
 I do laundry, cook, and fetch water, but I don’t often leave the front gates.
 Previous and current volunteers tell me that going slowly in the first few months are the best approach.
 Show up, be available, and be friendly.
 If I can do that, I will have a successful service.

-From Trainee to Volunteer 3: Peace Corps Goals
+From Trainee to Volunteer 2: Peace Corps Goals

 PC | Rwanda is trying something new with our cohort of Health volunteers [He10] called site goals.
 In theory, PC and Health center staff work together to create site goals prior to a volunteer’s arrival.
 Once again, in theory, this gives the volunteer a little more direction on where the PCV should be focusing his/her time.
 Site goals are developed to be completed over a period of 6+ years using 3 volunteers total.
 Volunteer 1[He10] is the plan/lay ground work person.
 Volunteer 2 [He12] is the carry out the plan person and volunteer 3 [He14] is the wrap up person.
 In theory, after 6 years the site will ‘graduate’ and no longer need a PCV.

 Like I said, all this is great in theory, but putting it in practice is another beast entirely.
-For example, I am the forth volunteer at my site.
+For example, I am the fifth volunteer at my site.
 In theory my site should have ‘graduated’ already.
 People here are somewhat used to having a volunteer around doing various projects.
 They are used to telling a PCV what they’d like to have.
 Then the PCV working on it either by education, tangible building projects, or receiving a grant.
 Site goals create some issues with that.

 Site Goals